-I was based in the capital, Prague, which is known for its beautiful Old Town Square, pastel-coloured baroque buildings, Gothic churches, entrenchment in the history along with its other central European counterparts and the medieval Astronomical Clock which gives an animated hourly show.
+Prague is known for its beautiful Old Town Square, pastel-coloured baroque buildings, Gothic churches, entrenchment in World War 2 and Cold War history along with its other central European counterparts and the medieval Astronomical Clock which gives an animated hourly show.

-It’s almost impossible to choose a favourite European city, and a lot is dependent on weather, who you meet, how long you have in the place, what part of the city you are based, but I honestly just fell in love with Prague.
-It is one of the most beautiful cities I have ever laid my eyes on, and I have seen a fair few beautiful cities now…
+It’s almost impossible to choose a favourite European city, and a lot is dependent on weather, who you meet, how long you have in the place, what part of the city you are based, but I just fell in love with Prague.
+It is one of the most beautiful cities I have ever laid my eyes on.

 What to do-